Jerusalem, in and around

 A drainage channel was found under the street, containing rare finds from the days of the destruction of Jerusalem.
 This channel can be entered at the nearby City of David site and you can exit onto the plaza.

-The Burnt House Museum – The museum presents a excavated house which belonged to the Katros family from the time of the Second Temple.
+The Burnt House Museum– The museum presents a excavated house which belonged to the Katros family from the time of the Second Temple.
 It is believed that the house was set on fire during the destruction of Jerusalem by the Romans in 70 CE.
 The house was excavated between 1969-1982 following the Six Day War and the rebuilding of Jerusalem.

-Wujoud Museum-This small museum is located within a 650 year old building owned by the Greek Orthodox Patriarchate, situated in the heart of the Christian Quarter on David Street.
+Wujoud Museum–This small museum is located within a 650 year old building owned by the Greek Orthodox Patriarchate, situated in the heart of the Christian Quarter on David Street.
 Built during the Marmeluke period the rooms have been renovated and offer extraordinary views overlooking the dry Hezekiah pool inside the Old city.
-A very small museum offers insight into the Palestinian culture and presence in the Holy and.
+A very small museum offers insight into the Palestinian culture and presence in the Holy land.

 Kishle Museum– Adjacent to Herod’s Citadel inside the Old city and part of the Tower of David complex lies the recently excavated “Kishle”.
 Erected in 1834 by then governor Ibrahim Pasha from Egypt, the site served as a military compound through the Ottoman period, and later, through the British mandate period, it was a police station and prison that housed members of the Jewish underground.
 Remains from the early 6th century BCE and walls from the time of King Herod can be viewed.
 Most interestingly is a wall from the First Temple Period which is fascinating.